abrahamalen/alen-abraham.github.io/content/posts/web-development-resources-part1.md

 categories: ["resources", "web-development"]
 aliases: [/web-development]
 featuredImage: "/images/web-development-resources-part1/cover-image.jpg"
+images: ["/images/web-development-resources-part1/cover-image.jpg"]
 ---

 ## Introduction

 #### Hello👋 all fellow Developers and Designers around the world..! 🌈

-*I am **Alen Abraham** and this is my debut in the blogging world, hope it comes helpful to you all.*
+_I am **Alen Abraham** and this is my debut in the blogging world, hope it comes helpful to you all._

 I have curated a list of super cool resources, which will save valuable time and make life better for web developers and designers.
 The list will be published in different parts as you all know the dev and design resources are never-ending.